DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md

 ### Constraints:

 - Use GitHub Copilot and write the simulation in any language you'd like.
-- Focus on clear and concise code that handles the dance dynamics efficiently.
+- Focus on clear and concise code that handles planet checks efficiently.
+Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".
 - Creating a visual SVG representation for the planets is optional but encouraged if you have time.
-- Handle scenarios efficiently where a planet may be in the shadow of multiple planets.

 ### Summary of High-Level Steps to Perform: